ktoso/swift-evolution/proposals/NNNN-async-function-isolation.md

 ### Executor switching

+// Not sure I'm comfortable with calling this 'executor' 'switching' hm, actor hopping or actor executor hopping would sound less conflating terminology I think.
+// I'd check with John...
+I think we'd prefer not to call these "switch" hmmm... and stick to "hop";
+// actor/executor switching is then we don't give up executor but continue running different actor without releasing executor AFAIR, unless I'm misremembering?

 Async functions switch executors in the implementation when entering the function, and after any calls to async functions.
 Isolated functions switch to the isolated parameter or global actor's executor, and `@concurrent` functions